-- The listed activities specified above must reconcile with activities applied for in the application form.
+• The listed activities specified above must reconcile with activities applied for in the application form.
 The onus is on the Applicant to ensure that all applicable listed activities are included in the application.
-If a specific listed activity is not included in an Environmental Authorisation, a new application for Environmental Authorisation will have to be submitted. - Where additional listed activities have been identified, that have not been included in the application form, and amended application form must be submitted to the competent authority.
+If a specific listed activity is not included in an Environmental Authorisation, a new application for Environmental Authorisation will have to be submitted.

+• Where additional listed activities have been identified, that have not been included in the application form, and amended application form must be submitted to the competent authority.

-List the applicable waste management listed activities in terms of the NEM:WA footprint will not be increased.
+List the applicable waste management listed activities in terms of the NEM:WA

-Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Category A ent to • proposed able listed
+Activity No(s): Provide the relevant Basic Assessment Activity(ies) as set out in Category A Describe the portion of the proposed development to which the applicable listed activity relates.